JoeReeseVT/retrofuturists/README.md

 ### Directory tree
 The root project directory contains subdirectories for sound, graphics, and data processing.
 Each subfolder contains files relevant to the topic.
 &nbsp;
-Each subdirectory also has its own folder in which to place VHDL files.
-The Top-level VHDL file located in the root directory will be updated as modules are completed.
+Each subdirectory also holds its own VHDL files.

 ### Template for file headers:
 ```